wtsi-medical-genomics/evoker/README.md

 6. Enter the SNP of interest (rsid from the bim file) to view.
 7. Scroll up and down to view all of the batches.
 If desired sort on Batch name, MAF, HWE p-value, or GPC from the `View` > `Sort` menu.

+**Note**: at present it is not possible to re-call (with the lasso select) UK Biobank v2 data at the moment.
+This feature will be available in the next release.